Veronica-Beligotti/ml-project-magic-telescope/README.md

   <img src="/images/ROC_simple_models.png" width="700">
 </p>

 Then a grid search was performed on all three models to optimize their regularization parameters in order to maximize classification performance in terms of AUC score.
-The most suitable model turned out to be XGBoost, custom classification thresholds were then selected to maximize the true positive rate while keeping the false positive rate below 5% or 10%, depending on the desired level of sensitivity.
+The most suitable model turned out to be XGBoost.
+Custom classification thresholds were then selected to maximize the number of true positives while keeping the false positive rate below 5% or 10%, depending on the desired level of sensitivity.
 The model’s performance was evaluated using precision, recall, and the confusion matrix to ensure effective separation of gamma signals from background events.

 ### 3_MLP_Magic.ipynb

 With this script, we build and train a Multilayer Perceptron (MLP) to analyse our dataset trying to distinguish between hadrons and gammas.
 A multi-layer perceptron (MLP) is a type of feedforward neural network consisting of multiple layers of neurons, which typically use nonlinear activation functions, allowing the network to learn complex patterns in data.
-For this reason, they are significant in machine learning due to their ability to learn nonlinear relationships in data, making them powerful models for tasks such as classification [3].
+For this reason, they are significant in machine learning due to their ability to model nonlinear relationships in data, making them powerful tools for tasks such as classification [3].
 We used the Hyperband optimization algorithm to choose the optimal set of hyperparameters that minimizes the AUC score of the classifier.
 The hyperparameter search was done on the number of layers and relative neurons, on the best learning rate and on the dropout rate of the dropout layers.
 Then again, after applying the custom thresholds, the best model precision, recall, and the confusion matrix were calculated.